Bikheris: Possible name sources

 In attempts to reconstruct Ancient Egyptian king lists, Egyptologists and historians face several problems.
 As already mentioned, Bikheris is a Hellenized name variation.
 The name appears in the book Aegyptiaca written by Manetho around 300 BC.
 In a Latin copy of Manetho, written by Eratosthenes, a king named Biuris is placed at the date when Bikheris allegedly ruled.
 Scholars wonder if both names actually derive from one and the same Egyptian source.

 However, ancient Egyptian sources are scarce.
-The oldest possible royal name source may come from an unfinished pyramid shaft at Zawyet el'Aryan.
+The oldest possible source of royal name may come from an unfinished pyramid shaft at Zawyet el'Aryan.
 The shaft was excavated in 1904 by Italian Egyptologist Alessandro Barsanti.
 He discovered several black ink inscriptions inside the shaft, some of which actually show a royal cartouche name.
 Unfortunately, Barsanti made no facsimile, but sloppy drawings and all but the cartouche name remains illegible.
 At least the second (lower) hieroglyph can be identified as a Ka-symbol, thus making the king's name a ...ka.

 The temporally next possible source appears in the famous Westcar Papyrus of the 13th Dynasty.
 The text mentions a king's son, Bau-ef-Ra.
-Scholars wonder if this Bauefre may be identical with Bikheris.
+Scholars wonder if this Bauefre may be identical to Bikheris.
 A very similar name from the New Kingdom period can be found in a rock inscription at Wadi Hammamat.
 The inscription consists of an honorary prayer surmounted by a short king list.
 The list contains the names Khufu, Djedefra, Khafre, Djedefhor, and Baefra.

 Identifications

 Alan B. Lloyd is convinced that the names Baka, Bakare, Baefra, Bauefra and Biuris are all identical to Manetho's Bikheris.
-This, in turn, is doubted by Kim Ryholt, who points out that the names Baefra and Bauefra contain no syllable that would phonetically fit to "Bikheris".
+This, in turn, is doubted by Kim Ryholt, who points out that the names Baefra and Bauefra contain no syllable that would phonetically fit "Bikheris".
 Thus, Ba(u)efra and Bikheris might be two different kings.
 This view is strengthened by the fact that Bauefra is entitled in contemporary documents only as "king's son", which is the title of a prince, not that of a ruler.

 The only Old Kingdom name that could indeed fit is the now incomplete name X-ka, as found at Zawyet el'Aryan.
 According to Peter Jánosi, the mysterious name could be a Baka, written with a ram symbol.
-A son of Djedefra was actually named Baka, his name was indeed written with a ram- and a ka-symbol.
+A son of Djedefre was actually named Baka, his name was indeed written with a ram- and a ka-symbol.
 It might be possible that prince Baka was meant to become king on the royal throne, but then he died unexpectedly during his coronation year, leaving an unfinished tomb shaft.
 Maybe Baka changed his name from "Baka" into "Baka-Re" after his coronation, or perhaps it was done posthumously.
 If the theory is correct, Bikheris was the hellenized variant of Baka(re).